ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 As specified in the ACE framework (see {{Sections 5.8 and 5.9 of RFC9200}}), the requesting entity (RS and/or C) and AS communicates via the /token or /introspect endpoint.
 When using this profile, the use of CoAP {{RFC7252}} and OSCORE {{RFC8613}} for this communication is RECOMMENDED.
 Other protocols fulfilling the security requirements defined in {{Section 5 of RFC9200}} (such as HTTP and DTLS or TLS) MAY be used instead.

 If OSCORE is used, the requesting entity and AS need to have an OSCORE Security Context in place.
 While this can be pre-installed, the requesting entity and AS can establish such an OSCORE Security Context, for example, by running the EDHOC protocol, as shown between C and AS by the examples in {{example-without-optimization}}, {{example-with-optimization}}, and {{example-without-optimization-as-posting}}.
-The requesting entity and AS communicate through the /token endpoint as specified in {{Section 5.8 of RFC9200}} and through the /introspect endpoint as specified in {{Section 5.9 of RFC9200}}.

 Furthermore, as discussed in {{as-c}} and shown by the example in {{example-without-optimization-as-posting}}, AS may upload an access token directly to the /authz-info endpoint at RS.
 Unless encryption is applied, that exchange between AS and RS discloses the plain text token, just like when C uses the the /authz-info endpoint at RS to upload a first token in a series.